 Mythen im Zeitgeist 2030

-The project Žalike2030 is a part of the project series Alpen.Mythen.Frauen developed with the aim to create a thematic frame for contemporary dance art as community practice within the current global endeavors toward sustainable development, mainly focusing on gender roles and environmental issues.
+The project Žalike2030 is a part of the project series Alpen.Mythen.Frauen developed with the aim to create a thematic frame for contemporary dance art as a community practice within the current global endeavors toward sustainable development, mainly focusing on gender roles and environmental issues inspired by Alpine Mythology for the development of creative expressions in time.

-In the current discourses on sustainability, mythology offers a wide range of inspiring motives for art projects, such as in Slavic mythology the God of thunder “Perun” and “Dodola” Goddess of rain.
-The project series Alpen.Mythen.Frauen connects mythology from Alpine regions in Slovenia, Austria, and the Swiss.
-The project participants are taking the symbolical role of the wise women from the Alpine region known as “Salige” by creating their art works.
+In the current discourses on sustainability, mythology offers a wide range of motives for art projects.
+The project Alpen.Mythen.Frauen connects mythology from Alpine regions in Slovenia, Austria, and the Swiss.
+The project participants are taking the symbolical role of the wise women from the Alpine region known as “Salige”by creating their artworks.

 Note from the author: The project series is a part of the ACD-Agency for Cultural Diplomacy- ArtImpact2030- initiative which has been started in 2018, in response to the current global endeavors toward the realization of the 17 Global Goals, as proclaimed in the UN Agenda 2030.
 Weblink to initiative: https://www.acdvienna.org/artimpact2030-initiative/